MahdiatK/MKUXDesign1stYear/README.md

 ### Deployment

-​- Uploading html files onto GitHub, then deploying via Git Pages
+​- Locally creating and uploading html files onto this repo, then deploying via Git Pages, ensuring it was deployed via the main branch/

 ### Local Development

-- Notepad, then switched onto editing on Githubs in-built editor
+- Initially created html files to edit and locally test via Notepad, then switched onto editing on Githubs in-built code editor for easier commits.

 ## Testing